 A variety of conditions can cause the inflammation that results in laryngitis.
 These include viral infections, environmental factors, and in rare cases, bacterial infections.

 Acute laryngitis is a temporary condition caused by an underlying infection or overuse.
 Treating the underlying condition will cause the laryngitis to go away.
 On the other hand, chronic laryngitis results from long-term exposure to irritants.
 This type of laryngitis tends to be more severe and have effects that last longer.

 - straining vocal cords by talking or yelling more than normal

 - frequent exposure to harmful chemicals or allergens

 - overusing your voice

-Other reasons behind persistent hoarseness and sore throat could be cancer, paralysis of the vocal cords, or the change of vocal cord shape that results from getting older.
+Other reasons behind persistent hoarseness and sore throat could be cancer, paralysis of the vocal cords, or changes in vocal cord shape that result from getting older.

 The most common symptoms of laryngitis include:

 - constant tickling or minor throat irritation